ga-wdi-lessons/sql-intro/sql_basics.md

 \h   -- help with SQL commands
 \l   -- Lists all databases

-CREATE DATABASE wdi8;
+CREATE DATABASE wdi12; -- Don't forget the semicolon!
-# What changed?
-\l

--- What happens if we don't use a semicolon?
+\l -- What changed?

-\c wdi8 -- Connect to wdi8 database
+\c wdi12 -- Connect to wdi8 database

 \d -- Lists all tables